Seed Breeding Objectives

-BBRO Recommended List leading sugar beet seed varieties such as Strube UK’s Haydn, Pasteur and Thor don’t come into existence by accident.
+BBRO Recommended List leading sugar beet seed varieties such as Strube UK’s Haydn, Degas and Gauguin and don’t come into existence by accident.
 These sugar beet seed varieties are the product of years of concerted breeding research on our part and are a response to the increasingly high demands placed on sugar beet breeders by the farming community and the demands imposed by climate change.

 The result of our sugar beet breeding efforts is a range of sugar beet seeds that are not only capable of delivering high yields, high sugar concentrations and high levels of disease resistance today, but a new range of even higher quality seeds for tomorrow.